-Son of Something Farm is a small scale sustainable farm designed through Permaculture principles and Biointensive techniques.
-Located in the Sierra Nevada Foothills just north of Auburn and nestled along the picturesque Bear River.
-We specialize in high quality salad greens, micro-greens, heirloom tomatoes and baby root crops with our signature Son of Something Salad mixes .
+Son of Something Farm is a small scale regenerative farm designed through Permaculture principles and Biointensive techniques.
+Located north of the town of Auburn, on 4.5 acres in the Sierra Nevada Foothills.
+We are nestled along the picturesque Bear River and cultivate less than 1/2 an acre.
+We specialize in high quality salad greens, goji berries, micro-greens, artichokes, heirloom tomatoes, herbs and baby root crops with our signature Son of Something Salad mixes .

 In 2010 I was working as a wild land firefighter and my father had his second triple heart bypass surgery.
-Realizing that heart disease accounts for 1 in 4 deaths I felt that it was time to take a step back and focus on what I could do to solve this problem.
-I started by growing food but soon realized there was more to the issue.
+I moved back home soon thereafter and started growing food for family and friends.

 Realizing how much of an impact the acquisition of food plays in our modern world I decided to take a more active role in our food system.
 I wanted to address the issues of food and where it comes from, how it is grown and the way it ends up on our plates.
-All these issues impact our health, our environment and our communities.
+All these issues impact our health and our environment.

 And so began the journey of living closely with the soil, the seasons and the plants.
-It has been the most challenging career I have ever taken on and everyday I learn something new, become more humbled and take my time to appreciate every moment.
-There are no guarantees, days off or timeouts on the farm.
-Yet, it is where we came from and through a close relationship with the earth we find ourselves.
+It has been the most challenging career I have ever taken on and everyday I learn something new.

 Peter Hidalgo is the owner and primary operator of the farm.
 He grew up along the Bear River and attended the local schools from Cottage Hill through Bear River High.
 A native of Nevada County his triple bottom line is to grow quality food in a sustainable manner that nourishes the consumer, while caring for the environment through how it is grown and making a living by doing something that matters.